Make a list of what you expect, then talk about it

 - submit progress reports to the supervisor and committee.

-- Completing an expectations questionnaire.
+Complete an expectations questionnaire.
 The idea is that student and supervisor complete this questionnaire separately, then meet to discuss.
-The University of Oxford has questionnaires called Expectations in supervision [.pdf] and Clarifying expectations [.pdf] that can both be modified to suit your circumstances.
+The University of Oxford has questionnaires called Expectations in supervision and Clarifying expectations that can both be modified to suit your circumstances.
 One thing that works well is to leave a few blank items so that your students can add items that are important to them.

-- Creating a set of guidelines to agree upon.
-McGill professor Bruce Shore's Mutual expectations regarding research supervision [.docx] is a good example of clarifying expectations with students early in their studies.
-Another good example is McGill professor Tom Gleeson’s Guidelines for graduate students [.pdf].
+Create a set of guidelines to agree upon.
+McGill professor Bruce Shore's Mutual expectations regarding research supervision is a good example of clarifying expectations with students early in their studies.
+Another good example is McGill professor Tom Gleeson’s Guidelines for graduate students.
 In addition, the Canadian Association of Graduate Studies has, on its publications page, a template of a "Letter of Understanding for Advisors/Supervisors and Graduate Students."

 Who has the right to publish results of the supervisee's research?

 This is a vexing question.
 Many supervisors believe that their guidance of a supervisee assures them of this right, but many supervisees believe that a claim to such a right is an abuse of power.
-Different cultural attitudes to power might lead to different answers to this question.
 Clarifying expectations often ensures that power differentials remain legitimate.